Carlos Quentin: College career

 Quentin attended Stanford University, where he was named All Pac-10 the three seasons he played (freshman, sophomore and junior).
 He was honored by Baseball America magazine all three seasons as well.
 He was named Pac-10 Freshman of the Year in 2001.
 In his junior season (2003), he was named Third Team All-American by the NCBWA and was one of five finalists for the Golden Spikes Award.
 He played alongside future major leaguers Oakland Athletics outfielder Sam Fuld and Oakland Athletics middle infielder Jed Lowrie.
-In a game against the Florida State Seminoles baseball team on February 9, 2002, Quentin was hit by a pitch five times, a college baseball record.
+In a game against the Florida State Seminoles baseball team on February 9, 2002, Quentin was hit by a pitch five times, a then-college baseball record before Sacramento State's Matt Masciangelo was hit by a pitch seven times in one game in 2024.

 Quentin helped lead the Cardinal to postseason appearances all three years of his collegiate career, culminating in a 2-for-2, 2-RBI performance in Stanford's 2003 College World Series Championship Series Game 3 loss to Rice University.
 He finished his Stanford career with a .350 batting average, 35 home runs, 170 RBIs, and 26 stolen bases in 199 games played for the Cardinal.

 Professional career

 Minor leagues

-Quentin was drafted by the Arizona Diamondbacks in the first round (29th overall) of the 2003 Major League Baseball Draft.
+Quentin was drafted by the Arizona Diamondbacks in the first round (29th overall) of the 2003 Major League Baseball draft.
 He sat out that year after undergoing Tommy John surgery on his right elbow (a rare procedure for non-pitchers).
 Once recovered, he quickly became part of a talented core of young Diamondbacks prospects.

 Quentin set a minor-league record in 2004 when he was hit by a pitch 43 times.
 That season, he led all Arizona minor league players in batting (.332), RBIs (91), runs (103), hits (157), and walks (69), numbers that were divided between Single-A Lancaster and Double-A El Paso.
 He also starred on a TV show chronicling the life of a minor leaguer with Chris Young and Dustin Nippert.